jbruechert/halium-website/README.md

 # halium-website
-pre-version and tests for the halium project website
+This is the pre-version and testing for The Halium Project website.